KChen-lab/Monopogen/README.md

 <image src="./example/Fig1.png" width="400">

-**Monopogen** is an analysis package for SNV calling from single-cell sequencing, developed and maintained by [Ken chen's lab](https://sites.google.com/view/kchenlab/Home) in MDACC. `Monopogen` is developed to benefit the population-level ancestry and association study for single cell sequencing studies.
-It can work on datasets generated from single cell RNA 10x 5', 10x 3', smartseq, single ATAC-seq technoloiges etc.
+**Monopogen** is an analysis package for SNV calling from single-cell sequencing, developed and maintained by [Ken chen's lab](https://sites.google.com/view/kchenlab/Home) in MDACC. `Monopogen` works on sequencing datasets generated from single cell RNA 10x 5', 10x 3', smartseq, single ATAC-seq technoloiges, scDNA-seq etc.
-It is composed of four modules:
+It is composed of three modules:
+* **Data preprocess**.
+This modules remove reads with high alignment mismatches from single cell sequencing and also make format compatiable with Monopongen.
-* **Germline SNV identification from sparse 10x scRNA-seq or scATAC-seq profiles**.
-Given the sparsity of single cell sequencing data, we leverage linkage disequilibrium (LD) from external reference panel(such as 1KG3, TopMed) to refine genotypes.
+* **Germline SNV calling**.
+Given the sparsity of single cell sequencing data, we leverage linkage disequilibrium (LD) from external reference panel(such as 1KG3, TopMed) to improve both SNV calling accuracy and detection sensitivity.
-* **Putative somatic variant or RNA editing events identification**.
-The SNVs with high alternative allele supporeted in study sample are further classifed based on their allele frequency patten among cell clusters (cell type/ cell states).
-The variant calling is mostly from `Monovar` developed in [Ken chen's lab](https://github.com/KChen-lab/MonoVar) in MDACC.
-Theoretically, germline SNVs can be detected in most of clusters while only specfic clusters for somatic mutations.
+* **Putative somatic SNV calling**.
+We extended the machinery of LD refinement from human population level to cell population level.
+We statistically phased the observed alleles with adjacent germline alleles to estimate the degree of LD, taking into consideration widespread sparseness and allelic dropout in single-cell sequencing data, and calculated a probabilistic score as an indicator of somatic SNVs.
+The putative somatic SNVs were further genotyped at cell type/cluster level from `Monovar` developed in [Ken chen's lab](https://github.com/KChen-lab/MonoVar).

-The output of `Monopogen` will enable ancestry identificaiton on single cell samples and genome-wide association study on the celluar level if sample size is sufficient.
+The output of `Monopogen` will enable 1) ancestry identificaiton on single cell samples; 2) genome-wide association study on the celluar level if sample size is sufficient, and 3) putative somatic SNV investigation.

 ## 1. Dependencies